Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Annie's published pricing on anniebabymonitor.com runs $6.99/week, $12.99/month, $64.99/year (advertised at 80% off), or $149.99 lifetime.
 The free trial is 3 days; after that, continuous monitoring requires a paid plan.
 The App Store also surfaces regional and promo IAPs across a wide range, plus a $1.99 'Ultimate Baby Care' add-on.

-Three-year cost comparison at the most-cited tier: Annie at $64.99/year for 3 years = $194.97, or Annie lifetime at $149.99 once.
-Tuck Pro at $79/year for 3 years = $237.
-Tuck is slightly more expensive over the life of an Annie lifetime purchase — but Tuck includes generative AI music every night and a usable free tier indefinitely.
+Three-year cost comparison: Annie at $64.99/year for 3 years = $194.97, or Annie lifetime at $149.99 once.
+Tuck at $99.99/year for 3 years = ~$300.
+Tuck is more expensive — but it includes a curated library of 16 lullabies across six moods, scene captions, and a 14-day trial of the full experience.
 Different value, different bet.

 Feature breadth — Annie's mature checklist vs Tuck's AI bets